swiftlang/swift-evolution/proposals/NNNN-escaped-identifiers.md

 A raw identifier may contain any valid Unicode characters except for the following:

 * The backtick (`` ` ``) itself, which termintes the identifier.
+* The backslash (`\`), which is reserved for potential future escape sequences.
 * Carriage return (`U+000D`) or newline (`U+000A`); identifiers must be written on a single line.
 * The NUL character (`U+0000`), which already emits a warning if present in Swift source but would be disallowed completely in a raw identifier.
 * All other non-printable ASCII code units that are also forbidden in single-line Swift string literals (`U+0001...U+001F`, `U+007F`).

 In addition to these rules, some specific combinations that require special handling are discussed below.

+#### Whitespace

+A raw identifier may have leading, trailing, or internal whitespace; however, it may not consist of *only* whitespace.
+"Whitespace" is defined here to mean characters satisfying the Unicode `White_Space` property, exposed in Swift by `Unicode.Scalar.Properties.isWhitespace`.

 #### Operator characters